KCR Current QCA Corporate Governance

 The chief executive, Dominic White:

-The remuneration committee is chaired by Michael Davies and comprises Oliver Vaughan and Michael Davies.
+The remuneration committee is chaired by Michael Davies the chairman and independent director and comprises Michael Davies and Richard Boon.
 It meets on an ad hoc basis when required.

-The audit committee is chaired by Michael Davies and comprises Oliver Vaughan and Michael Davies.
+The audit and risk committee is chaired by James Thornton, independent director and comprises James Thornton and Michael Davies.
+Russell Naylor is invited to attend as appropriate.
+The audit and risk committee is comprised of independent directors.
 It normally meets twice each financial year to consider the interim and final results.
 In the latter case, the auditors are present and the meeting considers and takes action on any matters raised by the auditors arising from their audit.